-Research studies include the stress distributions within engineering components, the provenance of historical artefacts, the behaviour of technologically important materials for energy production/storage, phase transitions within complex magnetic systems, and the chemical bonding within samples of relevance to earth/planetary science and pharmaceuticals.
+Research studies include the provenance of historical artefacts, the behaviour of technologically important materials for energy production/storage, phase transitions within complex magnetic systems, and the chemical bonding within samples of relevance to earth/planetary science and pharmaceuticals.
 Further details can be found here.
 The Engin-X and IMAT instruments were separated from the Crystallography Group in 2021, forming the Engineering and Imaging Group.

-The Group has an extensive programme of development projects, many supported by collaborations with UK and international partners.
-These include new software for analysis of neutron diffraction/imaging data, novel sample environment devices that mimic conditions found in technological applications, upgrades to existing diffractometers and the construction of new instruments.
+The group has an extensive programme of development projects, many supported by collaborations with UK and international partners.
+These include new software for the analysis of neutron diffraction data, novel sample environment devices that mimic conditions found in technological applications, upgrades to existing diffractometers and the construction of new instruments.

 The group currently has 16 Instrument Scientists who both pursue their own research programmes, and operate and develop the diffraction instrumentation for the user community.
 These activities are supported by a number of post-doctoral researchers, visiting scientists, PhD students (jointly hosted by UK universities and ISIS), and industrial placement (sandwich) students.
 Craig Bull has been the Crystallography Group leader since 2021.

 The team of Instrument Scientists within the Crystallography Group support the scientific user programmes on each instrument, develop new facilities to expand the capabilities offered by the Group and pursue their own research projects, often in collaboration with external academic and industrial groups.

 The Crystallography Group employs several postdoctoral researchers, funded by a number of different routes.
 They principally contribute to specific development projects, but also provide user support on the Group’s instruments and conduct their own scientific research programmes.